-In 2013, Commuting Solutions, in partnership with Boulder, Boulder County, Broomfield, Louisville, Superior and Westminster began developing a branded identity for consistent wayfinding signage for the northwest metro region.
-The Wayfinding signage was part of ten corridor wide recommendations that were the result of the US 36 First & Final Mile Study.
+In 2013, Commuting Solutions, in partnership with Boulder, Boulder County, Broomfield, Louisville, Superior and Westminster, began developing a branded identity for consistent wayfinding signage for the northwest metro region.
+The Wayfinding signage was part of nine corridor wide recommendations that were the result of the US 36 First & Final Mile Study.

 Research has shown that consistent wayfinding signage:

 - Encourages residents and visitors to navigate our region with ease, enhancing the connectivity and economic vitality of every community involved with the project.

 - The branded signs enhance the regions identity, representing a united corridor that allows travelers to seamlessly travel throughout the northwest region.
 The signs re-enforce branding that has already been in place

 - The new signage encourages multimodal travel throughout the region, with an emphasis in increasing equity and access to every mode our region has to offer.

 The signs were installed along the corridor by E3 Signs, LLC in December 2018.